bentoml/OCR-as-a-Service/README.md

 ---
 #### **Prerequisite 📋**
 #### ✅ Python
-This project requires Python 3.8 or higher, but below 3.11.
+This project requires Python 3.8 or higher.
 #### ✅ Poppler, to convert pdf to image
 On MacOS, make sure to install poppler to use `pdf2image`:
 ```bash